-For financial powers of attorney, powers can involve the ability to buy and sell property, open and close financial accounts, change beneficiaries, and similar actions.
-You should make sure to review these documents after a divorce so that your ex-spouse is not the person left making these decisions for you.
+For a financial power of attorney, powers can involve the ability to buy and sell property, open and close financial accounts, change beneficiaries, and similar actions.
+You should make sure to review these documents after a divorce so that your former spouse is not the person left making these financial decisions for you.

 The best way to update your POA is to fill out a formal revocation form to cancel any existing powers of attorney and advise your agent that their power has been revoked.
 You should destroy any old copies of your POA and shred them.

 To create a new POA, you should fill out the power of attorney form for your state, review it with an estate planning lawyer, and have it notarized to make it effective.
 In order to find the revocation and new POA forms, you can just search for the forms by state online.

 A beneficiary designation describes the person or persons you want to receive specific assets upon your death.
 Assets such as life insurance, retirement accounts, and annuities all pass by beneficiary designation.
 You should revisit this in the case that you have appointed your ex-spouse as the beneficiary.